bernardwolff/ascii_maze/README.md

 Vim movement keys (hjkl).
 Think Pacman, but a maze.
-A helpful strategy is, as you "eat" the asterisks, you can effectively "close off" sections of the maze that do not include the path to the exit, or that lead to dead ends.
+A helpful strategy is, as you "eat" the asterisks, you can effectively "close off" sections of the maze that do not include the path to the exit, or that lead to dead ends (see screenshot below).
 Set your terminal to 80 columns x 24 lines (check with tput cols & tput lines).

 ##How it works
 The maze is basically a tree that has been "curled up" into a rectangular